afrendeiro/afrendeiro.github.io/_posts/2019-12-13-chromium_modeling.md

 This shows that in high loading concentrations, the empty droplets are almost fully explained by a technical component then by the "normal" underlying Poisson process.

-### Using this model to project doublet rates in scifiRNA-seq data
+### Using the ZIP model to predict collision rates in scifi-RNA-seq data

-Now let's project doublet rates as a function of loading rate, given a fixed number of barcodes in round 1.
+Now let's predict collision rates as a function of loading rate, given a fixed number of barcodes in round 1.

 We simply have to divide the number of input cells per number of barcodes since round 1 barcoding effectively reduces the number of collisions we care about by the same order.